 In Chrome, you can access them by putting in chrome://extensions in the address bar.

 When you keep apps you're not using running in the background, you are consuming a lot of virtual memory.
-It's a good idea to quit any apps you stop using as you go along.
+It's a good idea to quit any apps you stop using when you system has run out of application memory.
 If you need an immediate solution, press Option-Command-Esc to access the Force Quit menu and close everything you can.

 Any app that is set to launch automatically when you start your computer up may be using a significant amount of RAM up.
+So it can also be the cause of "Your system has run out of application memory" error.
 Check these and remove them from your login items by:

 On your desktop, near the top left, click the Apple icon.